Should I Take A Stand-up Comedy Workshop Or Class?

 Remember, the ability to produce stand-up comedy material that generates big laughs comes from one’s inherent comedy talent.
 The best approach is to use a process that allows a new comedian to tap into all the comedy talent they have, the same comedy talent that they use to make friends, family, and coworkers laugh.

-Ultimately, it is up to the individual to develop their own unique style and voice as a comedian.
+While a stand-up comedy workshop or class can provide some useful insights, ultimately, it is up to the individual to develop their own unique style and voice as a comedian.

 In fact, it is not uncommon for comedians to attribute their success to a process of trial and error, writing and rewriting material until they hit on the perfect formula for their unique sense of humor.